hannesdelbeke/py-pip/README.md

 # unipip
-A simple wrapper for pip that passes env vars to pip
+A Python wrapper for `pip.exe` that passes env vars to pip.
+Install packages from inside Python.

 Features
 - pass env vars so pip can detect installed modules in different locations (e.g. Blender dynamicaly changes the Python path on startup)